adamint/spotify-web-api-kotlin/README.md

     fun blocking() {
         val trackPaging = trackSearch.complete()
+        println(trackPaging.items.map { it.name })
         // iterate through, see total found, etc. with the paging object..
     }

     fun async() {
         trackSearch.queueAfter(2, TimeUnit.SECONDS, { result ->
-            // do whatever with the result
+            // do whatever with the result.
-            // this will be executed 2000 += ~2 ms after invocation
+            // this will be executed 2000 +- approximately 5 ms after invocation
         })
     }
 ```